BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/the_dead_of_dunharrow.md

 - **The Dead and the Living** `PASSIVE`

-Only Warriors/Riders/Heralds of the Dead may use the King of the Dead's Stand Fast!, or benefit from his Heroic Actions.
+Only Warriors/Riders/Heralds of the Dead may use the King of the Dead's [Stand Fast!], or benefit from his Heroic Actions.

 - **Spectral Walk** `PASSIVE`